francesco44Hello/francesco44Hello/README.md

 \ Software developer
 ------------------------------

-Hey there!
-Over the past 7 months, I've been diving deep into the exciting world of startups, working on a variety of projects that involved turning raw data from Firebase into user-friendly interfaces.
-Using Next.js and React, I've had a blast crafting dynamic web applications.
-Working with Firebase has been a real adventure, learning how to tame its data structures and make them work seamlessly in our apps.
-I thrive in the fast-paced vibe, where every day brings new challenges and opportunities to grow.
-Can't wait to see what's next on this amazing journey of software development!
+As mentioned above, over the past 7 months, I've been diving deep into the exciting world of startups, working on a variety of projects that involved turning raw data from Firebase into user-friendly interfaces.
+But let me backtrack a bit – my coding journey started with Python and Flutter, as I explored programming on my own.
+However, craving structured learning, I enrolled in the School of Code bootcamp.
+Excited to continue this journey and explore new possibilities in software development!

 * 🌍  I'm based in Liverpool but willing to relocate anywhere!
 * ✉️  You can contact me at [francescolongo44@gmail.com](mailto:francescolongo44@gmail.com)